shenwei356/taxonkit/doc/docs/usage.md

         a       63221,2665953   9605
         b       63221, 741158   9606

-1. Merged taxIDs.
+1. Merged TaxIds.

         # merged
         $ echo 92487 92488 92489 | taxonkit lca
         10:08:26.578 [WARN] taxid 92489 was merged into 796334
         92487 92488 92489       1236

-1. Deleted taxIDs, you can ommit theses and continue compute with left onces with (`-D/--skip-deleted`).
+1. Deleted TaxIds, you can ommit theses and continue compute with left onces with (`-D/--skip-deleted`).

         $ echo 1 2 3 | taxonkit lca
         10:30:17.678 [WARN] taxid 3 not found